davidmlentz/davidmlentz.github.io/installing_vvv.md

 1. **Update the Trac ticket.** Paste the URL of that pull request into the Trac ticket and attach the diff file corresponding to your pull request.
 --->

-### Using GitHub to Contribute Design and Development to HelpHub
+## Using GitHub to Contribute Code to HelpHub
-If you’re interested in contributing to HelpHub as a developer, you can assign yourself an [issue from the GitHub repo](https://github.com/Kenshino/HelpHub/issues) and contribute code to fix a bug or add a feature.
+If you’re interested in contributing to HelpHub as a developer or designer, you can assign yourself an [issue from the GitHub repo](https://github.com/Kenshino/HelpHub/issues) and contribute code to fix a bug or add a feature.

+Note: the process for contributing content is different.
+See "Contributing Content," above.

 1. **Fork the project.** Create a fork of the HelpHub source code from https://github.com/Kenshino/HelpHub.
 This fork is where you’ll commit any changes that you intend to contribute to the HelpHub project.
-(Note: the process for contributing content is different.
-See "Contributing Content," above.)
 1. **Create a local environment.** See "Installing and Configuring VVV," above.
 1. **Empty wp-content.** In your development environment, remove all files from wp-content: `cd wp-content && rm -rf *`
 1. **Clone your fork locally.** Within wp-content, clone your fork of the HelpHub repo: `git clone https://github.com/[githubusername]/HelpHub.git`